cardboard-ink/cardboard/README.md

 ### How to contribute.

-Create a copy of this repository, then modify it as required and submit a request to merge your changes.
+<a align="Center">Create a copy of this repository, then modify it as required and submit a request to merge your changes.</a>

 You can also join our Guilded [server](https://guilded.gg/CardBoard) and chat with other contributors.